scrapy/scrapy/docs/deprecations.rst

 Deprecations
 ============

-This document outlines the Scrapy deprecation policy, and lists when various pieces of Scrapy have been removed or altered in a backward incompatible way, following their deprecation.
+This document outlines the Scrapy deprecation policy, how to handle deprecation warnings, and lists when various pieces of Scrapy have been removed or altered in a backward incompatible way, following their deprecation.

 .. _deprecation-policy: